The Salt Mother of Ban Chao – A Southeast Asian Folk Horror

 Then the salt began to change.

 Fish spoiled within hours.
 Pickled vegetables collapsed into foul sludge.
 Rice sweated and hardened at once.
-Even tears tasted like plain water.
+Even tears tasted flat.

 After that, no one mentioned leaving.